UniMelb-Day-Lab/Minor_Plasmodium_Ghana/README.md

 All data associated with this study, including de-identified individual participant data, are available in the manuscript, supporting information, and on GitHub [Minor_Plasmodium_Ghana](https://github.com/UniMelb-Day-Lab/Minor_Plasmodium_Ghana/).

 Redistribution or reuse of the participant metadata provided in the GitHub repository requires proper attribution and prior approval.
-Researchers interested in further use of these data should contact the Malaria Reservoir Study Team, represented by the corresponding author, Prof. Karen Day (karen.day@unimelb.edu.au), to identify opportunities for collaboration.
+Researchers interested in further use of these data should contact the Malaria Reservoir Study Team, represented by the corresponding author, Prof. Karen Day (karen.day@unimelb.edu.au) to identify opportunities for collaboration.

-If you use data from this work, please cite: **PENDING**
+If you use data from this work, please cite: Rios-Teran CA, Tiedje KE, Bangre O, Deed SL, Argyropoulos DC, Koram KA, Oduro AR, Ansag PA, and Dat KP.
+(2026) The dynamics of asymptomatic Plasmodium spp. infections following 10 years of malaria control interventions in Northern Sahelian Ghana.
+PLoS Negl Trop Dis 20(4): e0014174. [https://doi.org/10.1371/journal.pntd.0014174](https://doi.org/10.1371/journal.pntd.0014174)

 ## Human subject ethical approval